MSM 548: 135 Critical Voices

-I was recently reading the May/June 2022 issue of “Science Scope” a publication of the National Science Teaching Association.
+I was recently reading the May/June 2022 issue of “Science and Children” a publication of the National Science Teaching Association.

-In this issue, I read the “Citizen Science” column, written by Jill Nugent.
-She wrote an article entitled, “Mark My Bird!”
+In this issue, I read the “Editor’s Note” column, written by Elizabeth Barrett-Zahn.
+She wrote an article entitled, “Finding Inspiration as the Year Winds Down.”

 Reports from the Front Lines